prairie-guy/ms_peaks/README.md

 ```

 ## fmc.py
-This library is specfic to for functions associated with C -> 4mC.
-It is a specifically used in the analysis of Mass Specturm Data in Study of C -> 4mC (in DNA oligo 5'-A-G-C-G-A-3')
+This library is specific to for functions associated with C -> 4mC.
+It is a specifically used in the analysis of Mass Spectrum Data in Study of C -> 4mC (in DNA oligo 5'-A-G-C-G-A-3')
 ### Sample Usage
 ```
 >>> from fmc import *